 Best Electric Guitar Lessons That Will Turn You Into a Pro

 What is the best way to learn guitar at home?
 Many people prefer to read books, but there is a better way.
 Take some electric guitar lessons from a professional who knows what he’s doing.
 I don’t want to flaunt my guitar skills here, but trust me, I can help you master the art.

 See the difference?
 In the second example, the main keyword phrase appears once in the headline and just once in the introduction.
 Moreover, the opening doesn’t promise anything that sounds too good to be true.
-The reader will understand the second article better, because it was optimized for them.

 Another important aspect of user experience is functional design.
 Steve Jobs knew that design isn’t just “how a device looks” but also about “how it works.”